 Reasons a Mother Can Lose a Custody Battle

-The myth that courts favor mothers in child custody hearings is a myth.
+The myth that courts favor mothers in child custody hearings is untrue.
 If a mother is awarded custody, their ex-spouse can reverse the family court’s decision and revoke the order based on several circumstances.

 - The mother emotionally abuses their child